-What personal information can we collect from the folks that visit our blog, website or app?
+What personal information can we collect from the parents that visit our blog, website or app?

-When ordering or registering on our site, as appropriate, you’ll be asked to enter your name, email address, telephone number or other details to assist you together with your experience.
+When ordering or registering on our site, as appropriate, you will be asked to enter your name, email address, phone number or other details to help you along side your experience.